The right foods for sensitive skin

 • Selenium:

-Finally, it is important to keep in mind that you can't change your diet in a snap of the fingers.
-You have to be kind to yourself and if you want to start, you have to do it without pressure and with pleasure.
-For more information or if you want references of the mentioned products, do not hesitate to contact the naturopath Aurélie Canzoneri on her website or on Instagram @aurelie.canzoneri.
+Finally, it's important to remember that you can't change your diet in a snap.
+You have to be kind to yourself, and if you want to take the plunge, you have to do it without pressure and with pleasure.
+For more information, or if you'd like references for any of the products mentioned, please don't hesitate to contact naturopath Aurélie Canzoneri on her website or on Instagram @aurelie.canzoneri.